radiorabe/actions/README.md

 8. Pass `--base-image-only` to cosign if you are copying binaries from a source image that isn't signed with cosign.

+As a last step, it is recommended to add `trivy.*` to both your `.gitignore` and `.dockerignore` files so trivy can't interfere with multi-stage builds.

 #### Container: Schedule

 To scan the latest container image with trivy at regular intervals, create this `.github/workflows/schedule.yaml`: